marcoXbresciani/TKCompanionApp/README.md

 image, with or without modifications.

 ### How to start
-From command line launch `npx react-native start` that will run Metro tool (don't know what it actually is, but seems something needed).
+From command line launch `yarn start` (or `npx react-native start`, but why making your life worse?) that will run Metro tool (don't know what it actually is, but seems something needed).

-From (another) command line launch `npx react-native run-android` that will prepare and launch your app, connecting to the Metro thing above.
+From (another) command line launch `yarn android` (or, again, make your life pitier and use `npx react-native run-android`) that will prepare and launch your app, connecting to the Metro thing above.

 ## License
 ```text